THE “HA GIANG LOOP”

 ⭐Highlights of the route:

-On this 4-day itinerary, you will ride through breathtaking karst mountains, visit the iconic Lung Cu Flag Tower, and cruise along the peaceful Nho Que River.
-Especially, a full walking day with the Dao and Tay communities 🥾 – trekking through rice terraces and ancient tea forests while experiencing authentic village life.
-A perfect blend of adventure, culture, and unforgettable landscapes! 🌄💚
+On this 4-day itinerary, you will journey through breathtaking karst mountains, ride along hidden backroads, visit remote ethnic minority villages on short hikes, and cruise along the peaceful Nho Que River 🏞️.
+A highlight of the trip is a full-day trek with the Dao and Tay communities 🥾 – walking through rice terraces fields and ancient tea forests while immersing yourself in authentic village life😍.
+A perfect blend of adventure, culture, and unforgettable landscapes!

 👉The Route Map: